 Nørre Vosborg, West Jutland, Ringkøbing amt.

-Among the many permanent castles which were built in West Jutland during the Middle Ages was Vosborg, one of the castles with the oldest history.
+Among many permanent castles built in West Jutland during the Middle Ages was Vosborg, one of the castles with the oldest history.
 It was originally built southwest of the present farm and close to the place where Storåen (river) runs out into Nissum Fjord.
 The name Vosborg is from Old Norse óss = mouth of å.
 Oseborg/Osborg with a first letter pronunciation: w = wosborg.

 Nørre Vosborg before restoration

 Nørre Vosborg after restoration 2008

 A letter is by accident preserved from 1407, where a Danzig-captain in Low German complains that he had stranded "vor deme slote Oseborgh in Jutlande in ghebede heren Prittberns van Potbusch", whom he partly had to give some cloth as salvage money, partly sell some cloth at a moderate price, which he else had to bring to queen Margrethe.
 It is understandable that the captain was displeased, but the treatment of shipwrecked people was generally very ruthless, so it seems that Predbjørn Podebusk was rather humane compared to others.
 He still lived in 1425, very old.
 His widow, who lived 34 years later, possibly owned Vosborg long after his death.
 Then it came to the son Claus Podebusk, who died in the middle of the 1470s.
 He had several children with his first wife Jytte Evertsdatter Moltke.
 The son Predbjørn became the owner of Vosborg during a couple of generations.